Why Pets Matter for Mental Health

 - Set boundaries to avoid codependency; owners should cultivate multiple coping tools (mindfulness, social support, therapy).

-- Practice self-care: owning a pet requires resources—time, money, energy—so ensure you can meet those needs before adopting.
+Practice self-care: owning a pet takes time, money, and energy.
+Make sure you can meet those needs before adopting.

 When to seek professional help alongside animal support